 It may sound funny but you would be surprised at how faddish rare coin investment can be if you don’t have the facts.
-Stay away from unproven trends and new coins with unproven records.
+Stay away from unproven trends and new certified coins with unproven records.
 Stick with the tried and true, remembering that what was rare and popular forty years ago will also make the grade forty years from now.
-What is not rare and desirable today will not change in the future.

 The following list of 10 PCGS graded rare coins are a good start for someone new to rare coin investments.
-These rare coins will move you past all mistakes made in buying modern issue junk and start you on the right path to understanding rare coins as an investment hedge.
+These choices will move you past the mistakes made in buying graded modern issues and start you on the right path to understanding the real world of rare coin investment.

 As time passes, your rare coin library and knowledge will increase.
 And the fascinating field of rare coin study will grow to include earlier coinage including pre-civil war, territorial gold examples, patterns, and colonials.